cbuntain/trecis/README.md

 # Overview

-This repository contains a set of experiments for the [Incident Streams](http://www.trecis.org) track at [TREC 2018](https://trec.nist.gov/).
+This repository contains a set of experiments for the [Incident Streams](http://www.trecis.org) track at [TREC 2019a](https://trec.nist.gov/).

 We leverage machine learning models of increasing complexity for classifying Twitter content according to an ontology of 23 crisis responder information needs.
-Results demonstrate a simple set of one-versus-rest naive Bayes classifiers significantly outperforms a random baseline by an order of magnitude, but performance is still low (accuracy <50%).
-Enriching the dataset with FastText-based word vectors built from Twitter achieves only marginal performance increases, and expanding the training data through label propagation reduced performance.

 # Methods